Author, Andrew Gibson

-Our research found that the exchange rates offered by the major European banks were consistently poor.
+Our research found that the exchange rates offered by the major banks are consistently poor.

-- United Kingdom: the exchange rate margin at the big banks such as HSBC, Lloyds, Barclays and Natwest, ranged between 3.5% and 5.4%.
+- United Kingdom: the exchange rate margin at HSBC, Lloyds, Barclays and Natwest ranged between 3.5% and 5.4%.

-- Spain: the major banks such as CaixaBank, Sabadell, Bankia, BBVA and Santander have an exchange rate margin of 3.8% to 5.1%.
+- Spain: CaixaBank, Sabadell, Bankia, BBVA and Santander have an exchange rate margin of 3.8% to 5.1%.

-- France: exchange rates from the leading banks such as Credit Agricole, BNP Paribas and Societe Generale appear even worse than Spain, with margins at 4.5% to 5.3%.
+- France: leading banks such as Credit Agricole, BNP Paribas and Societe Generale appear even worse than Spain, with margins at 4.5% to 5.3%.

-- Portugal: a similar story to Spain with exchange rate margins for BPI, Nova Banco and Santander Totta coming in at 3.5% to 5%.
+- Portugal: exchange rate margins for BPI, Nova Banco and Santander Totta coming in at 3.5% to 5%.

-- Ireland: exchange rates are no better than those on the continent.
-AIB, Bank of Ireland and EBS have margins of 4.3% to 5%.
+- Ireland: AIB, Bank of Ireland and EBS have margins of 4.3% to 5%.

-If you only intend to do a small amount (under €5,000), you may prefer the convenience of your bank.
+While the exchange rates set by banks are not very competitive, if you only intend to send a small amount (under €5,000), you may prefer the familiarity of your bank.

-If you just accept a bad exchange rate, it could cost you thousands in additional charges.
+Accepting a bad Euro to Pound exchange rate could cost you thousands in additional charges.

-What's more, if you use your bank, you should be aware that they will probably charge you transfer fees on top of the exchange rate costs.
+What’s more, if you use your bank, they will probably charge you transfer fees on top of the exchange rate costs.

 The information you will need

-To send money to the UK using a bank transfer, you will need to have the IBAN of your bank account in the UK.
+To send money from Europe to the UK, you will need to provide details about the recipient bank account.